dridi/cashpack/man/hpack_encode.3.rst

 ..
 SUCH DAMAGE.

 ============
-hpack_decode
+hpack_encode
 ============

 ----------------------------
-Decode a block of HPACK data
+Encode a block of HPACK data
 ----------------------------

 :Manual section: 3